OSU-CS492-W18/final-project-team-5/README.md

-An app that plots a path for bicycling between specified locations and shows the gradient changes that can be expected along the way.
+An Android app that plots a path for bicycling between specified locations and shows the gradient changes that can be expected along the way.